Prash1723/Renewable_research/README.md

 **China** -

 Although the contribution of renewable energy generated is only 25% of the total generated energy, the amount they produce is the highest of all.
-Producing upto 1 lakh+ Gigawatt-hour annually, China is the top in the list.
+Producing upto 20 lakh+ Gigawatt-hour annually, China is the top in the list.
+To achieve greater success, the organization

+**India** -

+India's growing economy has been the talk of the century and the power it generates to run its industry is substantial.
+The amount of renewable energy now it generates is only 18% of the total energy

 **Brazil** -